chvaldez10/cfmc-web-app/README.md

 This is the web project for the Calgary Filipino Methodist Church (CFMC) Landing Page, utilizing Next.js 14, Supabase, TypeScript, and Tailwind CSS.

+## Deploy on Vercel 🌐

+A beta version of the landing page is deployed on Vercel at [CFMC Landing Page](https://cfmc-landing-page.vercel.app/).
+You can access the release notes [here](https://cfmc-web-app.vercel.app/resources/release-notes).

 ## Getting Started 🚀

 To begin, clone the repository and change the directory to the web-app folder: